peter-b/livecode/toolchain/lc-run.1.md

 * --: Stop processing options.
 This is useful in case _LCMFILE_ begins with `-` or `--`.

+## ENVIRONMENT

+* _LC\_MODULE\_PATH_
+  If _LC\_MODULE\_PATH_ is set before **lc-run** is started, its value is used to augment the list of directories to search for LiveCode builder modules and extensions when loading.
+It should be list of directories, separated with colons or semicolons.

+  By default, the list of directories from _LC\_MODULE\_PATH_ is prefixed to the default module search path.
+However, if _LC\_MODULE\_PATH_ contains any empty elements, the first empty element is replaced by the default module search path.
+The second and subsequent empty elements are removed.

 ## COPYRIGHT

 Copyright 2015 LiveCode Ltd.